12 Best Podcasting Communities, Facebook Groups, and Forums

 3. She Podcasts

-She Podcasts is a community that offers women a safe place to ask questions, share your wins, network, and help support other women within the podcasting community!
+She Podcasts is a community that offers women a safe place to ask questions, share their wins, network, and help support other women within the podcasting community!

 Like a lot of Facebook communities, She Podcasts prohibits self-promotion and pitching your show or services.